Beware the Intruder: How Pokeweed Seeds Sneak into Your Home and What You Need to Do

-Pokeweed Seeds and Mice in the House
+Pokeweed Seeds Mice: Dealing with Mice in the House

 Growing pokeweed in your backyard isn’t that hard, but finding enough room is.
 Learn how to plant your plants in pots, containers and even hanging baskets.

 Pokeweed, or Phytolacca americana, commonly known as American pokeweed, is a perennial herbaceous plant that grows up to 6 feet tall.
 It is native to eastern North America.
 Pokeweed is an invasive weed, meaning that it has become naturalized or spread naturally across the continent, but it has not yet become established in many places.
 However, you probably didn’t know you can grow it inside your house.
 Not only does pokeweed look beautiful in any sunny window, but it provides a host of benefits too.
+The berries of pokeweed have a grape look and can easily be mistaken for grapes, especially by children, but they are toxic if eaten.

 Do mice eat pokeweed seeds?